J.

 Uraguay.
 Produces large clusters of fragrant yellow inch-wide edible fruits.

-"Fruit is delicious — a complex orange/Peach/mango taste.
+"Fruit is delicious — a complex orange/peach/mango taste.
 Nut is very hard, but if cracked tastes like

 coconut."—A. Lord.
 Nut polished and used as beads.
 One of the hardiest palms—to 15°F.